Georgia: Jailed ex-President Saakashvili ends 7-week hunger strike | DW | 19.11.2021

 Georgia's human rights commissioner warned Saakashvili may soon face various health complications.
 A doctor who examined him said that he risked death from heart failure, internal bleeding and coma if he was not transferred to an intensive care unit.

-Saakashvili was transferred to a hospital in the city of Gori, some 90 kilometers (55 miles) west of the capital Tbilisi, his lawyer Dito Sadzaglishvili told news agency AFP.
+Saakashvili was transferred to a hospital in the city of Gori, some 90 kilometers (55 miles) west of the capital Tbilisi.

+His personal doctor, Nokoloz Kipshidze, said "Saakashvili formally called off his hunger strike right after he was transferred to the Gori military hospital."

 Saakashvili was Georgia's president between 2004 and 2013.
 After leaving Georgia in 2013, Saakashvili became the governor of Odessa under former Ukrainian President Petro Poroshenko.
 His relationship with Poroshenko later soured and his Ukrainian citizenship was revoked.